cpfaff/rbefdata_paper/paper/rbefdata.md

 give R users convenient access to many scientific data repositories.

-`rbefdata` enables access to the data and associated metadata stored on a `BEFdata` portal.
-The metadata is provided attached to the data.frames of raw data pulled from the portal.
+`rbefdata` enables access to the data and associated metadata stored on a `BEFdata` platform.
+The metadata is provided attached to the data.frames of raw data pulled from the platform.
 The package provides convenient methods to pull single or multiple dataset into the R environment and offers functions that help to upload final results datasets with the script attached that has been used to derive the results from the original datasets which provides a valuable